froocpu/Analysis/East and West Coast UK names/readme.md

 ---

-## 0. Preliminaries {.tabset .tabset-fade .tabset-pills}
+## 0. Preliminaries
 ### a.
 Hypothesis

 Prove or disprove:

-> “Since the UK was one of the main countries that colonised the USA, and the UK is on the east side of the USA there are more towns/cities with UK names on the east coast of the US rather than the west coast.”
+> Since the UK was one of the main countries that colonised the USA, and the UK is on the east side of the USA there are more towns/cities with UK names on the east coast of the US rather than the west coast.

 ### b.
 Main aims